-The impact of both the challenges and opportunities, on the Council and its financial position will be discussed in detail through the Statement of Accounts.
-However, I would like to highlight the work that the Council has undertaken during 2021/22 and continuing into 2022/23 to administer grants to support specific initiatives and individuals together with a range of Business Rate Relief and grant support to businesses.
-At the end of 2021/22, the Government provided over £6.2m of grant to enable the Council to issue in the early months of 2022/23, the £150 Council Tax Energy Rebate to residents to help alleviate the impact of the rising energy costs.
+The Council has undertaken significant work during 2022/23 to administer grants to support specific initiatives and individuals together with a range of Business Rate Relief and grant support to businesses.
+Also, at the end of 2021/22, the Government provided over £6.2m of grant to enable the Council to issue in the early months of 2022/23, a £150 Council Tax Energy Rebate to residents to help alleviate the impact of the rising energy costs.